 This clinical experience will expose you to a wide range of neurological problems.
 These include but are not limited to the following:

 This four-week tele-rotation in neurology begins with an online orientation several days before the start date.
 The typical day is as follows:

 9 AM to 9:30 AM: Presentations by students (typically assigned by the attending or his staff; usually a clinical question related to patient care that requires the student to search the literature or topic presentation)

 9:30 AM to 1 PM: You will see patients with the attending via Zoom.
 The attending will enter the room and introduce the students to the patient.
 As the attending takes the history, he will involve the students.
 He will ask the students what they are thinking and what they would like to do.
 At times, he will have the students ask the patient questions.
 There may be opportunities for the student to interview the patient.
 Following the encounters, there will be time to reflect upon what you have seen with the team.
 This period of reflection and discussion will help ensure that you are making the most of the patient care experience.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking patient care experience in Neurology.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking clinical experience in Neurology.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.

 Wondering how to do well during your neurology rotation?
 Read Dr. Desai's Article - How To Succeed in Your Neurology Rotation